From electrostatic potentials to yet another triangle center

 which is also known as the \emph{Riesz potential} \cite{r49} when $-2<p<0$ and when it is properly normalized.
 In order to obtain \eqref{formulapotential}, one only has to take $p=-1$ and choose $f$ to be the indicator function of $T$.

-Extreme points of ``regularized'' versions of $I_p f$ when $p$ is a real number and $f$ is the characteristic function of a general convex set $S$ (in several dimensions) have already been studied in the literature.
-They were named ``radial centers'' by M. Moszy\'{n}ska \cite{m00}, who seems to be the first to establish their existence and uniqueness for a certain range of exponents $p$, while the remaining cases were studied by I. Herburt \cite{h07}.
-The later paper contains a mistake that was fixed by J. O'Hara \cite{oh12} and S. Sakata \cite{s11}, who called these points $r^p$ centers.
-We remark that our corollaries \ref{cor1} and \ref{cor2} below follow from general results of Moszy\'{n}ska \cite{m00} and Herburt \cite{h08}.
-However, we are interested in a very special case when $p=-1$ and when the set $S$ is a triangle, so fortunately we are able to keep the exposition simple and self-contained.
-Finally, Herburt, Moszy\'{n}ska, and Peradzy\'{n}ski \cite{hmp05} give physical interpretations of radial centers, mentioning gravitational and electrostatic potentials, but do not specialize the discussion to triangles.
-On the other hand, we need to mention an unpublished text by K. Shibata \cite{s09} on a similarly defined but different point in a triangle, called the \emph{illuminating center}, which we discuss briefly in the last section.
+Extreme points of ``regularized'' versions of $I_p f$ when $p$ is a real number and $f$ is the characteristic function of a general convex set (even in higher dimensions) have already been studied in the literature.
+They were named \emph{radial centers} by M. Moszy\'{n}ska \cite{m00}, who seems to be the first to establish their existence and uniqueness for $-2<p\leq 1$, while the remaining cases were studied by I. Herburt \cite{h07} and J. O'Hara \cite{oh12}, who called these points \emph{$r^p$ centers}.
+Herburt, Moszy\'{n}ska, and Peradzy\'{n}ski \cite{hmp05} gave physical interpretations of radial centers, mentioning gravitational and electrostatic potentials for $p=-1$, but do not specialize the discussion to triangles.
+On the other hand, we need to mention an unpublished text by K. Shibata \cite{s09} on a similarly defined but different point in a triangle, corresponding to $p=-2$, which we discuss briefly in the last section.